Phan Châu Trinh: Duy Tân Movement

 After peasant tax revolts erupted in 1908, Phan was arrested, and his school was closed.
 He was sentenced to death, but it was commuted to life imprisonment after his progressive admirers in France intervened.
-He was sent to Côn Đảo island.
+He was sent to Côn Đảo.
 In 1911, after three years, he was pardoned and sentenced to house arrest.
 He said he would rather return to prison than have partial freedom.
-So instead he was deported to France, where the French continued to monitor him.
+So instead he was deported to France with his son, where the French continued to monitor him.

 He went to Paris in 1915 to get the support of progressive French politicians and Vietnamese exiles.
-There he worked with Nguyễn Tất Thành, Phan Văn Trường, Nguyễn Thế Truyền, and Nguyễn An Ninh in "The Group of Vietnamese Patriots".
+There he worked with Phan Văn Trường, Nguyễn An Ninh, Nguyễn Tất Thành and Nguyễn Thế Truyền in "The Group of Vietnamese Patriots".
 The group was based at 6 Villa des Gobelins.
 There they wrote patriotic articles signed with the name Nguyễn Ái Quốc which Hồ Chí Minh later used, "on behalf of the Group of Vietnamese Patriots".
 He worked as a photograph retoucher to support himself while he was in France.
 He returned to Saigon in 1925, where he died on 24 March 1926, aged 53.
 His funeral was attended by over 60,000 people and caused big protests across the country demanding the end of French colonial occupation.